nathan-tw/KwikDef/README.md

 ```zsh
 docker-compose up
 ```
 Since we are in development stage, nginx server are not done yet.
 Todo list will be done in following days respectively before December.
 React-app is listening on port 3000 and go-server on port 8080 as well.
-Just chech if two of them are not occupied and visit ```localhost:3000``` is good to go.
+Just check if two of them are not occupied and visit ```localhost:3000``` is good to go.

 ## todo